Yuan-ManX/audio-development-tools/README.md

 * [KPStrong](https://github.com/JLenzy/KPStrong) - This is an implementation of a strummed Karplus-Strong synth, which runs as C++ in real-time on the Bela hardware.
 * [nn_tilde](https://github.com/acids-ircam/nn_tilde) - A max / Pd external for real-time ai audio processing.
 * [gRainbow](https://github.com/bboettcher3/gRainbow) - A synthesizer that uses pitch detection to choose candidates for granular synthesis or sampling.
+* [SignalFlow](https://github.com/ideoforms/signalflow) - A sound synthesis framework for Python, designed for clear and concise expression of complex musical ideas.

 ## <span id="ga">Game Audio (GA)</span>